mmajayi/To-do-list-project1/README.md

 Web Application

 When navigating to the home page (/) or to the URL with no specified path, the user is shown a list of all the rental cars available including the car manufactures make, model, year and description.
 Each entry is shown in a row style with the buttons edit and delete on the far right of the text.
-The edit button allows users to change the vehicle so it suits their preference so long we have the vehicle in stock.
+The edit button allows users to change the vehicle so it suits their preference so long as we have the vehicle in stock.
-The delete button allows users to quickly delete rental cars they are no longer interested with ease.
+The delete button allows users to quickly delete rental cars they are no longer interested in with ease.
 The (/add) funtionality provides users with the option to add a new car they wish to rent for complete UX control.